 - Adult chaperones should reflect the same gender ratio as the youth delegation.
 Gender balance may be negotiated with another delegation.
-This criterion will be considered for trip approval by District and State administration.
+This criterion will be considered for trip approval by State administration.

 - Screened volunteers from another state who are volunteering/chaperoning for Nebraska 4-H may be accepted with the approval of the Nebraska State 4-H Program Administrator.

 - One adult must never be alone with one youth.
 Activity Workers will never put themselves in the position to be one-on-one with a non-related youth.

 - Extension personnel will not travel alone with a 4-H member unless the 4-H member is their child.

 - Volunteers must present proof of current driver’s license.
 (This is for events UNL provides transportation for, not families transporting their youth to an event.)

 - All volunteers, presenters, and helpers arranged by UNL will need to be screened through the state and national sex offender registry.